 Coy, clever and somewhat bashful.

-As she is just a housemaid and a cook,
+As she was just a housemaid and a cook,

-So she most definitely wants to attend the ball,
+So she most definitely wanted to attend the ball,

 From her sinking boat.